arsari/AnalyticsWeb/README.md

 Google Analytics 4 (GA4) and Adobe Analytics (AA) are the most used tools for a comprehensive and flexible approach to website and apps analytics.
 To implement GA4 and AA on our website, will need to follow these steps:

 - Create a GA4 property or AA data stream in our corresponding tool account.
-- Set up our GA4 and AA tracking code on our website.
+- Install our GA4 and AA tracking code on our website.
 - Verify the GA4 and AA installation.
-- Configure our GA4 property reports and AA analysis warehouse dashboard settings.
+- Configure our GA4 property reports and AA analysis workspace dashboard settings.
 - Start tracking our website traffic.

-Overall, implementing GA4 and AA on our website involves creating a new property and data stream, adding the tracking code to our website, verifying our installation, configuring our analytics settings, and tracking our website traffic.

-This is self playground of analytic implementation on a website through GTM and a GA4 web data stream, as well through Tealium IQ and Adobe Analytics.
+This is playground of analytic implementation on a website using GTM and a GA4 web data stream, as well using Tealium IQ and Adobe Analytics.
 The implementation allows to explore a:

 - dataLayer array-objects managed through GTM and analyzing the data in a GA4 web data stream,
-- utag.link() data objects managed through Tealium IQ tag manager and analyzing the data in an Adobe Analytics data stream.
+- utag.link() data objects managed through Tealium IQ tag manager and analyzing the data in Adobe Analytics.
-- Initial setup of Adobe Launch rules to see response in the browser console.
+- Initial setup of Adobe Launch rules to see response in the browser console (experimental implementation).

 ![Playground Screenshot](img/playground_screenshot.png)